 Average temperature in January: 20°C/ 68°F high to 10°/ 50°F low

-It’s only around 8°C cooler than the summer months, which makes Tenerife one of the best sun holiday destinations in winter.
+Even in February, it’s only around 8°C cooler than the summer months, which makes Tenerife one of the best sun holiday destinations in winter.

 Average temperature in January: 15°C/ 59°F high to 7°/ 45°F low